tytydraco/yessleep/out/The_Most_Beautiful_Dress.md

 “It’s not perfect, but… it’s getting there,” she smiled.
 “It’s almost like I picture it.
 I feel it.”

-I handed her the bridal bouquet, watching the blue petals reflect in her eyes.
+I handed her the bridal bouquet, watching the pink petals reflect in her eyes.

 “I really do feel it.
 Right here.”